Minimum Convex Partitions and Maximum Empty Polytopes: Introduction

 \end{theorem}

-As far as the problem of Danzer and Rogers is concerned, one need not consider convex sets---it suffices to consider triangles---and for triangles the problems considered are much simpler.
-Specifically, the largest area triangle amidst $n$ points in the unit square $U$ yields a constant-factor approximation of the largest area convex body (polygon) amidst the same $n$ points.
-That is, the asymptotic dependencies on $n$ of the areas of the largest empty triangle and convex body are the same.
-Even in higher dimensions, if $d$ is fixed, the asymptotic dependencies on $n$ of the volumes of the largest empty simplex and convex body are the same.
-For $d=2$ there is a polynomial-time exact algorithm for computing the largest empty triangle contained in $U$ (see~\secref{sec:conclusion}) while for $d \geq 3$ we are not aware of any exact algorithm.
+As far as the problem of Danzer and Rogers is concerned, one need not consider convex sets---it suffices to consider simplices---and for simplices the problems considered are much simpler.
+Specifically, every convex body $C$ in $\RR^d$, $d \geq 2$, contains a simplex $T$ of volume $\VolX{T}\geq \VolX{C}/(d+2)^d$~\cite{Las11}.
+That is, for fixed $d$, the largest empty simplex amidst $n$ points in the unit cube $[0,1]^d$ yields a constant-factor approximation of the largest volume convex body (polytope) amidst the same $n$ points.
+Consequently, the asymptotic dependencies on $n$ of the volumes of the largest empty simplex and convex body are the same.
+For $d=2$ there is a polynomial-time exact algorithm for computing the largest empty triangle amidst $n$ points in $[0,1]^2$ (see~\secref{sec:conclusion}) while for $d \geq 3$ we are not aware of any exact algorithm for computing the largest empty simplex amidst $n$ points in $[0,1]^d$.

 \paragraph{Related work.} Decomposing polygonal domains into convex sub-polygons has been also studied extensively.
 We refer to the article by Keil~\cite{K00} for a survey of results up to the year 2000.
 For instance, when the polygon may contain holes, obtaining a minimum convex partition is NP-hard, regardless of whether Steiner points are allowed.
 For polygons without holes, Chazelle and Dobkin~\cite{CD79} obtained an $O(n+r^3)$ time algorithm for the problem of decomposing a polygon with $n$ vertices, $r$ of which are reflex, into convex parts, with Steiner points permitted.
 Keil~\cite{K00} notes that although there are an infinite number of possible locations for the Steiner points, a dynamic programming approach is amenable to obtain an exact (optimal) solution; see also~\cite{KS02,Sh92}.